serenachung/gettingAndCleaningData/CodeBook.md

     names(desiredData.df) <- betterNames
     ```

-    `desiredData.df` contains 10299 rows of data with the following 88 columns:
+    `desiredData.df` now contains 10299 rows of data with the following 88 columns:

     ```